Sermon for Sunday, August 31, 2014 || Proper 17A || Exodus 3:1-15

 And so when I read the story of Moses and the burning bush in the light of my own desperate inadequacy this past month, I realize I have been asking the wrong question.
 Like Moses, I have been asking, “Who am I?
 Who am I that I should be able to accomplish the task of helping to care for these two precious lives?”
 But that’s not the question God is answering right now.

 Instead, God has prompted me to ask the question God yearned for me to ask all along: not “Who am I” but “Will you be with me?”
 And God has answered that question with the same resounding “Yes” which God promised Moses.
 Yes, I am with you in the helping hands and loving hearts of the friends and family who have given countless hours of their time.
-Yes, I am with you when you breathe deeply in moments of serenity and when your patience stretches passed the breaking point when the crying won’t stop.
+Yes, I am with you when you breathe deeply in moments of serenity and when your patience stretches past the breaking point when the crying won’t stop.
 Yes, I am with you in the peace that comes from a few hours of treasured sleep.
 Yes, I am with…always.

 The feeling of desperate inadequacy can paralyze us.
 Perhaps a challenge seems too big for us to even begin to grasp.
 Perhaps we’ve been down a certain road before and failed.
 Perhaps we’re facing something new and the fear of the unknown cripples us.
-Whatever the case, we can begin to move passed our inadequacy or whatever else is holding us back by changing the question we ask of God.
+Whatever the case, we can begin to move past our inadequacy or whatever else is holding us back by changing the question we ask of God.
 Rather than asking, “Who am I to take care of my aging parents”; or “Who am I to be able to find friends at my new school”; or “Who am I to make the slightest difference in a world full of pain”; rather than asking, “Who am I” ask the question God yearns for you to ask.

 Ask, “Will you be with me?”
 And believe in the deepest core of your being that the answer to that question is always and will always be, “Yes.”
 When you hear that “Yes” resound in your core, you will begin to see with new eyes and reach out with less burdened arms and discover all the ways God is already using you to shine God’s light in this darkened world, no matter the inadequacy you feel.